Pets & Fireworks

 Ensure your pet is wearing a collar and identification tag with current contact information so you can be reunited quickly if your pet does escape.
 We also suggest writing your name and phone number in permanent ink on the inside of your pet’s collar, just in case the tags get lost.
 All pets, even those kept indoors full-time, should wear collars with identification tags at all times.
 Indoor-only animals can become so frightened during fireworks displays that they take desperate measures to escape the noise, such as breaking through window or door screens.

 Microchip your pet with your current contact information registered with the chip company.
 This gives your pet the best chance of being identified and returned to you.
-Our Wellness Clinic offers microchipping for just $15.If your pet does become lost, visit our Lost and Found Pets page for tips on what to do.
+Our Animal Health Center offers microchipping for just $15.If your pet does become lost, visit our Lost and Found Pets page for tips on what to do.

 Sources: Humane Society of The United States